certible/.github/profile/README.md

 ### Our Mission

-We specialize in **international personnel certification** across numerous IT sectors, offering flexible examination solutions that adapt to your schedule and location through our global network of examiners and state-of-the-art technology.
+We specialize in **international personnel certification** across numerous sectors, offering flexible examination solutions that adapt to your schedule and location through our global network of examiners and state-of-the-art technology.

 ### What Sets Us Apart